binary-blazer/jsfiber/README.md

 server.start(3000);
 ```

+### Port Availability Check

+The server now includes a feature to check port availability before starting.
+If the specified port is unavailable, the server will try subsequent ports until it finds an available one.
+Warnings are logged each time a new port is tried.

 ### Defining Routes

 You can define routes using the `router` instance.
 Here is an example of defining GET and POST routes: